49th Aero Squadron: Demobilization

 After the Armistice, members of the squadron began taking leave in France, with the organization standing down, although some cross-country flights were made.
 On 6 December orders were received from First Army for the squadron to report to the 1st Air Depot, Colombey-les-Belles Airdrome to turn in all of its supplies and equipment and was relieved from duty with the AEF.
 The squadron's SPAD aircraft were delivered to the Air Service American Air Service Acceptance Park No. 1 at Orly Aerodrome to be returned to the French.
 There practically all of the pilots and observers were detached from the squadron.

 Personnel at Colombey were subsequently assigned to the commanding general, services of supply, and ordered to report to one of several staging camps in France.
-There, personnel awaited scheduling to report to one of the base ports in France for transport to the United States and subsequent demobilization.
+There, personnel waited for scheduling to report to one of the base ports in France for transport to the United States and subsequent demobilization.
 Finally, in March, the squadron boarded a ship bound for New York, and upon return to the United States, the men of the 49th Aero Squadron were demobilized and returned to civilian life.

 During its time in Combat, the 49th Aero Squadron downed 25 enemy aircraft, losing six pilots killed, wounded, or missing.